vhive-serverless/vSwarm/docs/running_benchmarks.md

 When transferring files - or any other payload or message - either inline or external transfer could be used.
 Inline transfer sends the payload over http, via the load balancer within knative.
 With external transfer a service such as `s3` can be used, where one function uploads data to an agreed s3 bucket, and another pulls data from this bucket when prompted.
-Most benchmarks in this suite support both inline and s3 transfer, but sometimes only one or the other is supported.
+Most benchmarks in vSwarm support both inline and s3 transfer, but sometimes only one or the other is supported.

 If inline transfer is used, no additional flags or environment variables need to be passed or set,